bytebase/bytebase.com-old/content/docs/en/disaster-recovery/point-in-time-recovery-for-mysql.md

 Note that you can only restore to the point of time after a valid backup.

-## Restore
+## Restore in place

+Follow this section if you want to perform an in-place database restore to a point in time.
+After the restoration, the database will be at the state of the specified point in time.

-The restoration process involves several steps.
+The in-place restoration process involves the following steps.

 ### Step 1 - Click the **Restore to point in time** button on the database page.